• 25 Oct 2024

 Michael Barry

 Michael Barry was born in New York City in 1948 but raised in France and partly in Afghanistan.
 He is currently Distinguished University Professor at the American University of Afghanistan (now in Qatar) and holds higher degrees in Islamic languages, medieval European literatures and social anthropology from the Universities of Princeton, Cambridge, McGill and the École des Hautes Études en Sciences Sociales in Paris.
 He taught for many years at Princeton and conceived the present layout of the galleries of Islamic Art in New York's Metropolitan Museum, further winning eighteen prizes for his teaching and writing from the United States, France, Iran and Afghanistan.
+An eminent historian of Islamic art, he was adviser to the Aga Khan Trust for Culture for many years.
 He was knighted by the French Government in 2021 for outstanding humanitarian service in the Afghan field where his work over five decades has ranged from anthropological research to coordinating famine relief and defending human rights.

 A limited selection of tickets will be available for IIS staff and students for free, on a first come first serve basis.
 To book, please contact temenosacademy@myfastmail.com.